soniajoseph/soniajoseph/_posts/20-01-26-semantic-similarity-search-phrases.md

 > "in 1998 for $2.5 billion" / "for $1.8 billion in 1998"

+To accomplish this, I wrote an algorithm with the following steps:

+1) Parse the sentence into phrases using a statistical dependency parser.

+2) Create a word vector average for each phrase using word2vec embeddings.

+3) Match the most similar phrases based off closest Euclidean distance between word vector averages.

-To perform this operation, I wrote an algorithm with two parts.
-First, the algorithm sections the sentence into phrases using a dependency parser and tree traversal; and second, the algorithm creates word vector averages for each phrases and matching the phrases with the greatest similarity.
-I've explained the process in the blog post below, and you can find a Jupyter notebook [here](https://github.com/soniajoseph/phrase-similarity).
+I've explained the steps with code in the blog post below, and you can find a Jupyter notebook [here](https://github.com/soniajoseph/phrase-similarity).

 ## Load the data